akshaykalucha/PictureSkew/readme.md

 estimation using monocular vision.
 The device will capture customer movement & regulate the surrounding environment of the store like lighting, air-conditioning & data will be further transferred to ThingSpeaks, Google cloud for real-time visualization.
 It is a project that aims towards smartifying department stores, by monitoring air conditions and customer behaviour, of course while respecting their integrity.
-The smart store device can be installed in multiple sections in the store and once installed, data about air conditions and customer movement activity will be transmitted to the sigfox network and further on to ubidots and google cloud for real-time visualisation.
+The smart store device can be installed in multiple sections in the store and once installed, data about air conditions and customer movement activity will be transmitted to the sigfox network and further on to ThingSpeaks and google cloud for real-time visualisation.
 Estimated time: 1Week

 ---